COVID-19 FAQ Personal Banking

 Now that CWB banking centres have reduced hours or are temporarily closed, how can I complete my personal banking?

 Although our banking centres are operating on reduced hours, our banking centre teams are still providing full-service banking.
 Clients are encouraged to continue to contact their Relationship Manager – most of whom are now working remotely – by phone or email during regular business hours.

 You can also do many banking activities online or by mobile with CWBdirect Online Banking.
 You can:

 - view detailed balance and transaction reports for your personal accounts

 - transfer funds and pay bills

 - send, request and receive Interac® e-transfers deposit cheques (mobile)

 Don’t have online banking but want to sign up?
-We can do that remotely when you reach out to your Relationship Manager or your nearest branch.
+We can do that remotely when you reach out to your Relationship Manager or your nearest banking centre.